Healthy Homes Assessment Takapuwahia

 Takapuwahia Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Takapuwahia and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement for all Takapuwahia and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate the compliance with all Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.
+• Property managers and landlords are required to keep records that prove compliance with all Healthy Homes Standard that apply or will be applied during the tenure of your rental home.

 From 1 July 2021

-• Private landlords and property managers should make sure their rental properties conform to the Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.
+• Property managers and private landlords should ensure their rental properties conform according to Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 Starting 1 July 2023